 Stratasys is a downstream consumer of necessary Conflict Minerals and is many steps removed from the smelters or refiners who process, provide and mine the minerals and ores.
-Therefore, Stratasys does not perform direct audits of smelters or refiners within its supply chain - the due diligence efforts relying instead on reviewing cross-industry initiatives, such as those led by the RMI i.e. the RMAP smelter or refiner validation program, to conduct smelter or refiner due diligence to verify and audit the status of the smelters or refiners.
+Therefore, Stratasys does not perform direct audits of smelters or refiners within its supply chain.
+Instead, our due diligence efforts rely on cross-industry initiatives, such as those led by the RMI (i.e., the RMAP) to conduct smelter or refiner due diligence to verify and audit the status of the smelters or refiners.